-A dual-concept restaurant in the heart of Bonnie Brae
+A traditional Italian joint in the heart of Bonnie Brae

 Get your quick breakfast and lunch fix at the counter in Liza’s Cafe or have a seat in the dining room and stay a while.